 Nada’s Lykoi Cats

 The name “Lykoi Cat” roughly means “Wolf Cat” in Greek….a very fitting name for these guys!
 These cats have the appearance of a werewolf due to their lack of undercoat.
-The coat varies in thickness/hairlessness based on the individual cat as weell as the climate in which the cat lives, Hormones and genetics.
+The coat varies in thickness/hairlessness based on the individual cat as well as the climate in which the cat lives, Hormones and genetics.
 Some of the lines including those used in founding the breed shed or molt several times throughout their lives as their hair follicles lack properties needed to sustain a full coat.
+We are breeding for stronger more stable coats and are trying to eliminate the more hairless cats from out program.

 Upon starting the program testing was conducted to ensure that we were not dealing with disease or disorders causing the hair coat appearance.
 Infectious disease tests were performed as well as DNA testing by UC Davis to confirm that the second set of cats did not carry the Sphynx/Devon gene (all results came back proving that NONE of the founding cats have the Sphynx/Devon gene).
 Additional DNA panels were performed for genetic disease, color, and blood type on all of the founding cats.
 At the University of Tennessee, dermatologists examined them for any skin abnormalities (and they too fell in love with these cats!).
 Along with biopsy samples of the skin, the dermatologists could find no reason for the coat pattern.